Aliases: IBAT, ISBT, NTCP2, PBAM

 Function, physiology and clinically significant polymorphisms

-ASBT is most highly expressed in enterocytes, with ASBT-mediated uptake representing the first step in bile acid reabsorption in the intestine.
-It is one of a suite of diverse intestinal and hepatic transporters which facilitate the enterohepatic recycling of bile acids, and include NTCP, OSTα and β, BSEP and OATPs, amongst others.
-In the kidney, ASBT may also rescue bile acids that have undergone glomerular filtration from urinary excretion , although its precise role in this organ, and in others where it is highly expressed, is largely unexplored.
+ASBT is most highly expressed in enterocytes, with ASBT-mediated uptake representing the first step in BA reabsorption in the intestine.
+It is one of a suite of diverse intestinal and hepatic transporters which facilitate the enterohepatic recycling of BAs, and include NTCP, OSTα and β, BSEP and OATPs, amongst others.
+In the kidney, ASBT may also rescue BAs that have undergone glomerular filtration from urinary excretion , although its precise role in this organ, and in others where it is highly expressed, is largely unexplored.

-The physiological substrates for ASBT are the glycine and taurine conjugates of the major bile acids, cholic acid, deoxycholic acid, chenodeoxycholic acid, and ursodeoxycholic acid [5, 12].
-To date, no non-bile acid-based substrates have been identified for ASBT.
+The physiological substrates for ASBT are the glycine and taurine conjugates of the major BAs cholic acid, deoxycholic acid, chenodeoxycholic acid, and ursodeoxycholic acid [5, 16].
+To date, no non-BA-based substrates have been identified for ASBT.

-A large number of non-synonymous single nucleotide variants have been reported in the SLC10A2 gene, although most of them are rare and have a tendency to be ethnicity-related.
-The variants G292A and G431A are associated with impaired taurocholate transport function; however, the clinical influence on altered bile acid homeostasis is unknown .
-Association of some polymorphisms with gallstones, primary bile acid malabsorption, and familial hypertriglyceridemia has been proposed but not confirmed; further obscuring the picture is the fact that loss-of-function variants have been identified in healthy individuals as well .
+The SLC10A2 gene is localized to 13q33.
+A large number of SLC10A2 non-synonymous single nucleotide variants have been reported, although most of them are rare and have a tendency to be ethnicity-related.
+The variants G292A and G431A are associated with impaired taurocholate transport function; however, the clinical influence on altered BA homeostasis is unknown .
+Association of some polymorphisms with gallstones, primary BA malabsorption, and familial hypertriglyceridemia has been proposed but not confirmed; further obscuring the picture is the fact that loss-of-function variants have been identified in healthy individuals as well .

-As there are no known non-bile acid substrates of ASBT, this transporter is not associated with DDIs.
+As there are no known non-BA substrates of ASBT, this transporter is not associated with DDIs.
 Recently, however, several FDA-approved drugs were shown to function as in vitro ASBT inhibitors, including dihydropyridine calcium channel blockers and HMG-CoA reductase inhibitors .
 Interestingly, these are reported to be competitive inhibitors.
-The authors postulate that inhibition of ASBT may result in greater passage of bile acids into the colon, and consequently may explain the potential side effects experienced with these drugs, such as diarrhea, gallstone disease, hypertriglyceridemia, or even susceptibility to colon cancer, but they acknowledge that this requires further investigation.
+The authors postulate that inhibition of ASBT may result in greater passage of BAs into the colon, and consequently may explain the potential side effects experienced with these drugs, such as diarrhea, gallstone disease, hypertriglyceridemia, or even susceptibility to colon cancer, but they acknowledge that this requires further investigation.

-Due to the central role of ASBT in enterohepatic circulation of bile acids and conjugates, defects in protein activity or regulation may manifest in a variety of gastrointestinal disorders.
+Due to the central role of ASBT in enterohepatic circulation of BAs and conjugates, defects in protein activity or regulation can change the BA signaling via farnesoid X receptor and may contribute to BA-mediated metabolic and cell injury pathways resulting in the manifestation of a variety of gastrointestinal disorders.
 For example, a mutation in SLC10A2 which is associated with decreased transporter activity (P290S) was first discovered in a patient diagnosed with Crohn’s disease, a type of inflammatory bowel disease .
-In addition, mutations in SLC10A2 can cause congenital primary bile acid malabsorption (PBAM; OMIM:601295), which is a rare idiopathic disorder associated with the interruption of the enterohepatic circulation of bile acids, chronic diarrhea, steatorrhea, fat-soluble vitamin malabsorption, and vitamin K deficiency, which may result in intracranial hemorrhage and reduced plasma cholesterol levels [17, 18].
-Other disorders associated with intestinal bile acid malabsorption that likely involve ASBT include familial hypertriglyceridemia [19-21], idiopathic chronic diarrhea , chronic ileitis, cholesterol and black pigment gallstone disease [23, 24], postcholecystectomy diarrhea, irritable bowel syndrome , and susceptibility to colon cancer .
+In addition, mutations in SLC10A2 can cause congenital primary BA malabsorption (PBAM; OMIM:601295), which is a rare idiopathic disorder associated with the interruption of the enterohepatic circulation of BAs, chronic diarrhea, steatorrhea, fat-soluble vitamin malabsorption, and vitamin K deficiency, which may result in intracranial hemorrhage and reduced plasma cholesterol levels [22, 23].
+Other disorders associated with intestinal BA malabsorption that likely involve ASBT include familial hypertriglyceridemia [24-26], idiopathic chronic diarrhea , chronic ileitis, cholesterol and black pigment gallstone disease [28, 29], postcholecystectomy diarrhea, irritable bowel syndrome , and susceptibility to colon cancer .
+In obesity, intestinal BA absorption is increased secondary to increased expression of ASBT .

-Due to the specificity and high capacity of the bile acid transport system, intensive efforts have been directed at using bile acids or bile acid derivative conjugates in prodrug design.
-Localization on the apical membrane of enterocytes suggests that ASBT may be an effective target for enhancing oral bioavailability, the main goal of transporter based prodrug design .
+Due to the specificity and high capacity of the BA transport system, BAs or BA derivative conjugates are attractive leads in prodrug design.
+Localization on the apical membrane of enterocytes suggests that ASBT may be an effective target for enhancing oral bioavailability, the main goal of transporter-based prodrug design .
 As an example, conjugation with bile salt oligomers could facilitate oral administration of heparin .
+In addition, ASBT can serve as a receptor for endocytosis, which can transport macromolecules and nanoparticles, regarded as carriers of various drugs, in the body .
+In Caco-2 cell monolayers the cellular internalization of deoxycholic acid-modified chitosan nanoparticles loaded with insulin occurred predominantly through the energy-dependent active endocytosis pathway mediated by ASBT .
 High expression of ASBT in certain tumors also raises the possibility of targeted drug delivery.
 ASBT could be engaged for selectively targeting a cisplatin-ursodeoxycholate conjugate to cholangiocarcinoma cells .

 As there are no associations of ASBT with DDI or food-drug interactions, there are no recommendations for ASBT transporter investigation in either the FDA or EMA guidelines.